 While taking a family walk on Mother’s Day, my wife pointed out a female Baltimore Oriole in its yellow plumage.
 My sister-in-law, who could not ID the bird, was impressed.
 She sighed, ‘I wish I knew birds…’ Her comment got me thinking.
 How did we learn about birds and what tips would I share with someone who’s just getting started?

 My wife and I have only earnestly paid attention to our feathered neighbors for a few years.
 We haven’t taken any classes or done deliberate study.
 Yet, we’ve managed to learn the names of almost every bird that visits our yard.
-Three dozen different species so far, and on the lookout for more.
+Over three dozen species so far, and on the lookout for more.

 As a novice birder, it can be difficult to know where to begin.
 Rather than doing a google search, I prefer to ask an expert for help.
 Thankfully, the birding world is full of amateur experts who are happy to share their knowledge.
 Ask your family and friends.
 You may be surprised how many people share an interest in birds.

 Another option is connecting with a birding club, like your local chapter of the Audubon Society.
 In my experience, these folks are eager to show newcomers the ropes.

 But for some, it may be intimidating asking strangers for help, so what could you do to get started on your own?
 The single best thing I’ve done to increase my bird IQ was installing bird feeders in my yard that are easy to see from home.
 Feeders bring birds into the open for a good look and also give you a glimpse of their personalities.

 Keep it Simple